Whoa, you’re here early! We’re still on Beta, so excuse any error or mistakes.

 Effects of CBD

 CBD is attractive for many cannabis consumers because it is thought to deliver many of the potential benefits without the impairment that comes with ingesting THC.
-Additionally, CBD may help to counteract the psychotropic effects of THC, and perhaps work to negate unwanted, negative feelings such as paranoia and increased anxiety.
+Additionally, CBD may help to counteract the psychotropic effects of THC, and works to negate unwanted, negative feelings such as paranoia and increased anxiety.

 Potential Benefits of CBD

-The benefits of CBD and THC are often similar and are used to treat many of the same ailments.
 However, what works for one consumer might not work for the other, and the feelings we get from cannabinoids also have much to do with what is going on in our lives on a particular day.
 The same is true for CBD benefits and CBD effects.

 A perhaps underreported CBD benefit is its ability to produce a profoundly healing effect on the consumer.
 And while the effects of CBD won’t make the consumer feel high, if they are inexperienced with cannabinoids, their sense of relief may feel like nothing they’ve ever experienced.